Resultados de la 19ª jornada y clasificación de la Premier League

 Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a ladecimonovena jornada.

-Londres, 31 dic (EFE).- Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a ladecimonovena jornada.
+Londres, 1 ene (EFE).- Resultados y clasificación de la PremierLeague después de disputarse los encuentros correspondientes a ladecimonovena jornada.

 -- Resultados de la 19ª jornada: